 UBPE Tokenizers.
 Creating a BPE tokenizer from scratch.
 Part 1

-When writing my master’s thesis I thought it would be a great idea to compress a 1D signal by tokenizing it.
-Storing and transferring the compressed signal together with the tokenizer’s vocabulary should be much cheaper than the long signal itself, right?
-The problem was that all guides and packages I found are specializing on text tokenization.
-So I decided to create my own.
+When writing my master’s thesis, I thought it would be a great idea to compress a 1D signal by tokenizing it.
+Storing and transferring the compressed signal along with the tokenizer’s vocabulary should be much cheaper than the original signal, right?
+The problem was that all the guides and packages I found specialized in text tokenization.
+So, I decided to create my own.

 Idea of the algorithm

-Byte-pair encoding is a popular text tokenization method.
-It’s proposed to recursively substitute the most popular token pairs with a single one.
-The logic is simple: text can be represented as a sequence of code points in general or characters in simpler case, and each code point can be represented as a sequence of bytes.
-This representation is redundant and too expensive for machine learning models.
-So the byte sequence can be compressed a lot.
-First few steps of substitution process will group bytes into code points, then code points into characters, characters into syllables, n-grams, words, and even in popular phrases.
-The token’s vocabulary obtained will highly rely on the frequency of each byte subsequence in the corpus, so it is more natural than other mentioned methods.
+Byte-pair encoding (BPE) is a popular text tokenization method.
+It works by recursively replacing the most frequent token pairs with a single token.
+The logic is simple: text can be represented as a sequence of code points (or characters, in simpler cases), and each code point can be represented as a sequence of bytes.
+This representation is redundant and computationally expensive for machine learning models, so the byte sequence can be significantly compressed.
+The first few steps of the substitution process group bytes into code points, then code points into characters, characters into syllables, n-grams, words, and even popular phrases.
+The resulting token vocabulary depends heavily on the frequency of byte subsequences in the corpus, making it more natural than other methods.

 As the algorithm described below primary was a solution to my problem (tokenization of signals — large sequences of whole numbers), the described algorithm has several differences from the original.
 The signals I wanted to tokenize consist of float numbers from some range, that can be mapped on a range of whole numbers, and the range should be pretty big to have little discretization steps.
 For tokenizer this means that I have a very big initial alphabet (which is byte-long (256) in original method).
 Moreover, these signals differ from texts in their nature: due to the way the signal is recorded and written as a sequence of integers there can not be words, only subsequences that can look alike.